Transport and Driving in India

 There are many different options.
 It's possible to hire a private sleeper compartment on some services and, where available, travelling in an air-conditioned compartment is worth the extra expense.

-Modern, underground train networks can be found in Delhi and Kolkata.
+These modern underground train networks can be found in a number of cities, with more being continually constructed all over the country.
 Travelling by metro is a fast and efficient way to travel around these cities and allows commuters to avoid traffic congestion.

 Rickshaws in India

 Auto rickshaws are three-wheeled vehicles that can be found in most Indian towns and cities.
 They are generally cheaper than taxis, but while most of them have meters, drivers rarely use them.
-Passengers should agree on a fare before they start their journey.
+Passengers should therefore negotiate with the driver and agree on a fare before they start their journey.

 Taxis in India